Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 ## Prerequisites

 - An EKS cluster with the [Amazon EFS CSI driver installed](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html)
-- A provisioned [EFS file system](https://docs.aws.amazon.com/efs/latest/ug/creating-using-create-fs.html) with mount targets in the subnets used by your cluster nodes
+- A provisioned [EFS file system](https://docs.aws.amazon.com/efs/latest/ug/creating-using-create-fs.html) with mount targets in the subnets used by your cluster nodes — note its file system ID (`fs-...`), it is used throughout this guide
 - A security group on the EFS mount targets that allows inbound NFS traffic (TCP port 2049) from the cluster nodes
 - `kubectl` configured to access your cluster
 - Helm 3.x installed